clerk/clerk-docs/CONTRIBUTING.md

 - **`description`** - The description of the page.
 Used to populate a page's `<meta name="description">` tag

 These fields should be preset on every documentation page.

+### Headings

+Headings should be written in sentence-casing, where only the first word of the heading is capitalized.
+E.g. "This is a heading"

 ### Code blocks